BorislavSabev/SimpleXmlLoader/README.md

                                   ->getXmlErrors();
        }

-       //Any data within LibXML or our XmlPayload will be lost after this iteration of the loop }
+       //Any data within LibXML or our XmlLoaderPayload will be lost after this iteration of the loop }
 ```

-# Reusing XmlPayload
+## Reusing XmlLoaderPayload
-  You can also reuse the XmlPayload in your application if you which.
+  You can also reuse the XmlLoaderPayload in your application if you which.
 Say for example you use this wrapper to parse different XML file but then want to pass the result to different Services in your code that will handle any business logic.
-You could just get the XmlPayload and pass it along to a specific service (or whatever really):
+You could just get the XmlLoaderPayload and pass it along to a specific service (or whatever really):

 ```
    use BorislavSabev\SimpleXmlLoader\XmlLoader;